rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-020/index.md

 - Planets become inhabitable over time, starting with the outermost one in order to bring head-to-head matches to an end eventually.
-- Full focus on multiplayer, including AIs
+- Full focus on multiplayer, including AIs.
 - Players can’t die mid-game anymore.
 When defeated, they re-spawn and lose a colony for it (if they have one) instead of dying.
 This prevents long waiting times when playing against friends.